 }

-to search for the value 5 and 8.
+}In this example, we create a new ArrayList of integers and populate it with odd numbers up to 9.
+Then, we use Collections.binarySearch() to search for the value 5 and 8.
 We print out the resulting index or negative number.

 Important Points to Keep in Mind

-There are a few important things to keep in mind when using Collections.binarySearch()
+There are a few important things to keep in mind when using Collections.binarySearch():

 - The list must be sorted in ascending order for the method to work properly.